stephenverderame/cpp_book/src/functional/lambdas.md

 ```
 ## Partial Application and Bind

- Generally, lambdas should be preferred to `bind`.
-But I do feel it has its place.
+Generally, lambdas should be preferred to `bind`, but I do feel it is good to know about.
 Bind can be used to partially apply a callable object.
 It takes a callable object, and constructs a *bind object* from it by copying in the arguments passed to `std::bind`.
 The bind object works similarly to a closure.
-However it's `operator()` can only delegate to the callable object that was passed to `std::bind`.
+However, its `operator()` can only delegate to the callable object that was passed to `std::bind`.
 The first argument of `std::bind` is the callable object, if the callable object is a member function then the second argument is a pointer to the owning instance (or a placeholder).
 Remember, this owning object pointer can really be viewed as the first argument to the function.
 The rest of the arguments are placeholders or parameters bound to the underlying function arguments based on position.
 The arguments passed to `std::bind` are constructed in the bind object.
-Thus lvalues are copied into the bind object and rvalues are moved.
+Thus, lvalues are copied into the bind object and rvalues are moved.
 Furthermore, we can use `std::placeholders` to map arguments of the bind object's `operator()` to arguments in the underlying callable object.
 Each placeholder has a number that corresponds to the argument index during invocation of the bind object.
 This is best explained with an example:

 ```C++
 class Bar {
 public: